 Since the vast majority of homeowners turn to Google as a first step when they’re thinking of selling their homes, seller lead generation websites continue to be effective.
 Here’s how they work:

-Companies like Real Geeks, Prime Seller Leads, Home Value Leads, or Bold Leads build custom seller lead generation websites that are irresistible for homeowners who turn to Google to get one question answered; how much is my home worth?
+Companies like Real Geeks build custom seller lead generation websites that are irresistible for homeowners who turn to Google to get one question answered; how much is my home worth?

-They then advertise the site or landing page on Google, Facebook, or other social media sites where homeowners may be tempted to find out how much their home is worth.
-Once they end up on your site or landing page, they enter their contact information and you can then call them to offer them a CMA.
+With Real Geeks, you can then advertise the site or landing page on Facebook, or other social media sites where homeowners may be tempted to find out how much their home is worth.
+Once they end up on your site or landing page, they enter their contact information and with Real Geeks, you can easily track how your ads are converting.

 Many Realtors might (rightfully) argue that these services aren’t exactly cheap especially since you can learn PPC advertising on your own.
 The only problem of course is that success in online advertising comes with a steep learning curve.
 Setting up audiences on Facebook and creating ads and landing pages that actually convert to seller leads is far from easy.
 In most markets it can take months of trial and error before you ever see an ROI for your hard work.
-By hiring someone else, you can start getting leads day one.
+By using an all-in-one marketing solution, like Real Geeks, you can start getting leads day one.

 To learn more about lead generation websites for both buyer and seller leads, check out our buyer’s guide on real estate lead generation websites here.